-Name Age Director Since Business Experience - wille Since conclusion of our Board that he should serve as a director due to Gina Consylman 49 2020 our business and structure.
-Ms. Consylman joined our Board in October 2020.
-Since November 2017, Ms. Consylman has served as Senior Vice President, Chief Financial Officer of Ironwood Pharmaceuticals, Inc. (Ironwood).
-From September 2017 until November 2017, Ms. Consylman was Ironwood's interim Chief Financial Officer, from August 2015 until November 2017, she served as Ironwood's Vice President of Finance and Chief Accounting Officer and from June 2014 until July 2015, she served as Ironwood's Vice President, Corporate Controller and Chief Accounting Officer.
+Name Age Director Since Business Experience Corporate Controller and Chief Accounting Officer.
 Prior to joining Ironwood, Ms. Consylman served as Vice President, Corporate Controller and Principal Accounting Officer of Analogic Corporation from February 2012 until June 2014.
 Prior to that, Ms. Consylman served in various roles of increasing responsibility at Biogen Inc. from November 2009 until February 2012, culminating in her role as Senior Director, Corporate Accounting.
-Prior to that, Ms. Consylman served as Corporate Controller at Varian Semiconductor Equipment Associates, Inc. Ms. Consylman serves on the board of directors and chair of the audit committee of Verastem, Inc. Ms. Consylman received her B.S. in accounting from Johnson & Wales University and a M.S. in taxation from Bentley University.
+Prior to that, Ms. Consylman served as Corporate Controller at Varian Semiconductor Equipment Associates, Inc. From October 2018 until November 2021, Ms. Consylman served on the board of directors and as chair of the audit committee of Verastem, Inc., a public company.
+Ms. Consylman received her B.S. in accounting from Johnson & Wales University and a M.S. in taxation from Bentley University.
 Ms. Consylman is a Certified Public Accountant.
 Because of these and other professional experiences, Ms. Consylman possesses particular knowledge and experience in finance and accounting, financial audit, public company board service and corporate governance and corporate operations that strengthen the Board's collective qualifications, skills and experience.
-Among other experiences, qualifications, attributes and skills, Ms. Consylman's extensive management experience and financial expertise, as well as her experience serving on the board of directors of Verastem, Inc., led to the conclusion of our Board that she should serve as a director due to our business and structure.
-Richard D. DiMarchi, Ph.D.
-68 2014 Dr. DiMarchi joined our Board in July 2014 upon the closing of the Assembly Pharmaceuticals, Inc. acquisition through its merger with a wholly owned subsidiary of Assembly (the Merger).
-Dr. DiMarchi is a co-founder of Assembly Pharmaceuticals, Inc. and served on its board from its inception in 2012 through the Merger.
-Dr. DiMarchi is a Distinguished Professor of Chemical Biology and Gill Chair in Biomolecular Sciences at Indiana University and Chief Scientific Officer of MBX Biosciences, Inc. From February 2016 until March 2020, Dr. DiMarchi served as Vice President of Research at Novo Nordisk Research Labs.
-Dr. DiMarchi was a cofounder and board member of biotechnology companies Ambrx, Inc. (until it was acquired by a consortium of entities affiliated with Shanghai Fosun Pharmaceutical Group, HOPU Investments, China Everbright Limited's healthcare fund and WuXi PharmaTech) and Marcadia Biotech Inc. (until it was acquired by Roche in 2010).
-Dr. DiMarchi was a founder of Calibrium LLC, which was acquired by Novo Nordisk in 2015 and advisor to Twilight Ventures.
-Dr. DiMarchi retired as Group Vice President at Eli Lilly & Company (Lilly), where he provided leadership for more than two
+Among other experiences, qualifications, attributes and skills, Ms. Consylman's extensive management experience and financial expertise, as well as her experience serving on the board of directors of Verastem, Inc., led to the conclusion of our Board that she should serve as a director due to our business focus and strategy.
+Robert D. Cook II 65 2024 Mr. Cook joined our Board in March 2024.
+Mr. Cook was designated to serve on the Board pursuant to the terms of the Investor's Rights Agreement between us and Gilead.
+Mr. Cook has served as Vice President, Risk Governance and Audit at Gilead since March 2012.
+Prior to joining Gilead, Mr. Cook served as Vice President, Internal Audit and Risk Management at Yahoo Inc. from October 2006 until March 2012.
+Prior to that, Mr. Cook served as Vice President, Internal Audit at Chiron Corporation from 2005 until 2006.
+Prior to that, Mr. Cook served as a Partner at KPMG LLP from 2003 until 2005 and as a Director at KPMG Consulting from 1994 until 1997.
+Mr. Cook holds an M.B.A. from the University of Southern California and a B.S. in Accounting from Indiana University and is a Certified Public Accountant (inactive).
+Because of these and other professional experiences, Mr. Cook possesses particular knowledge and experience in risk management, process and controls, internal audit that strengthen the Board's collective qualifications, skills and experience.
+Among other experiences, qualifications, attributes and skills, Mr. Cook's extensive risk management and internal audit experience led to the conclusion of our Board that he should serve as a director due to our business focus and strategy.
+Sir Michael Houghton, Ph.D.
+73 2021 Sir Michael Houghton, Ph.D. joined our Board in July 2021.
+Since 2010, Dr. Houghton has served as the La Ka Shing Professor in the Department of Medical Microbiology and Immunology at the